Social learning in animals: Opportunity providing

 Opportunity providing is a social learning mechanism in which the experienced individual puts the observer in a situation that facilitates the acquisition of knowledge or a new skill.
 A well known example of unintentional opportunity providing is the transmission of feeding behavior in black rats (Rattus rattus).
-One pilot study determined that black rats living in the forests of Israel preferentially fed on pine cones instead of other fresh fruits and vegetation nearby.
+One pilot study determined that black rats living in the forests of Palestine preferentially fed on pine cones instead of other fresh fruits and vegetation nearby.
 These rats also methodically stripped pine cones rather than gnawing at them randomly.
 To determine how these food preferences developed, researchers provided naive adult black rats with fresh pine cones in captivity and observed their behavior.
 After three months of experimentation, they found that none of the rats had successfully opened the pine cones and had instead haphazardly and inefficiently attempted to feed on the cones.
 In further experiments, the rats were allowed to observe experienced individuals opening the pine cones but were still unable to pick up the skill of pinecone stripping.
 Eventually, the researchers determined that naive adult rats could learn to strip pine cones efficiently if presented with an already partially stripped cone.
 This is consistent with opportunity providing because experienced individuals inadvertently provide naive rats with partially stripped cones that facilitate their learning without altering the experienced rats' behavior.

 Opportunity providing has also been found to be important in the acquisition of tool use by chimpanzees, in which a mother chimpanzee may contribute to the development of her offspring's nut cracking technique by leaving "hammer", either hard wood or rocks, and nuts in the nest.
-The infant is thus given the chance to use the hammer in the “proper” context.
+The infant is thus given the chance to use the hammer in the "proper" context.
 The mother chimpanzee may provide this opportunity unknowing or actively depending on the situation.